prysmaticlabs/documentation/docs/install/install-with-script.md

 **How long does it take for my validator to be selected to propose a new block?** <br />
 At the time of this writing, a ballpark estimate is **around every four months** on mainnet.
 Every 12 seconds a new block is proposed, and your validator has a one in [total number of active validators] chance of being chosen, so this duration can vary significantly from one validator to the next.

-**If your getting the error: " Error during ethereum runner start System.TypeInitializationException: The type initializer for 'Nethermi56k1' threw an exception.---> System.DllNotFoundException: Dll was not found. "** on windows 10, this should fix the error: "winget install Microsoft.VCRedist.2015+.x64"
+**If your getting the error: " Error during Ethereum runner start System.TypeInitializationException: The type initializer for 'Nethermi56k1' threw an exception.---> System.DllNotFoundException: Dll was not found. "** on windows 10, this should fix the error: "winget install Microsoft.VCRedist.2015+.x64"

 <!-- **Can I run a full node and validator client on a Raspberry Pi?** <br />